huggingface/pytorch_block_sparse/README.md

 The incentive to create this library is to let people test the idea that **sparse matrices can be used in neural networks**, instead of dense ones, without significantly altering the precision.

 This would be great news as sparse matrices allows savings in both space and compute: a **50% sparse matrix** will use **only 50% memory**, and theoretically will use only 50% of computation.
-However, due to the very optimized nature of cuBLAS based torch.nn.Linear, this lib is slower, by roughly a factor of 2 (this may be improved in the future).
+However, due to the very optimized nature of cuBLAS based torch.nn.Linear, this library is slower, by roughly a factor of 2 (this may be improved in the future).
 But the performance gain of using sparse matrices grows with the sparsity, so a **75% sparse matrix** is roughly **2x** faster than the dense equivalent.

 This could prove useful, and could be combined with other methods like distillation and quantization to reduce further the networks.